2025 NCAA Division I men's basketball championship game: Florida Gators

 The Florida Gators, representing the University of Florida in Gainesville, Florida, were led by head coach Todd Golden in his third season.
 The Gators were ranked No. 21 in both the preseason AP Poll and the preseason Coaches Poll.
 They were picked to finish sixth in the preseason Southeastern Conference (SEC) media poll.
-A CBS Sports preseason preview predicted that the Gators would finish seventh in the conference and named Walter Clayton Jr.—a preseason all-conference first team selection—as a key returner and the "most important piece" of Florida's 2023–24 team.
+David Cobb of CBS Sports predicted that the Gators would finish seventh in the conference and named Walter Clayton Jr.—a preseason all-conference first team selection—as a key returner and the "most important piece" of Florida's 2023–24 team.
 They also listed Will Richard and third team preseason all-conference selection Alex Condon as key returners and Florida Atlantic transfer Alijah Martin as a "high-profile" arrival.
 Sports Illustrated also named Clayton first team all-conference and selected Florida to finish fourth in the SEC.